What your council does to improve air quality

 The council has a duty to assess air quality to protect the health of everyone living and working here as well as those visiting the area.
 It does this by:

-- assessing whether those pollutants are likely to exceed air quality objectives which are health based standards set nationally as detailed in the Government's Air Quality Strategy
+- assessing whether key air pollutants are likely to exceed air quality objectives which are health based standards set nationally, as detailed in the Government's Air Quality Strategy

-- where there is a likely exceedance, the Council has a duty to declare an Air Quality Management Area and take steps using an Air Quality Action Plan to help reduce these levels
+- the whole borough of Sandwell is declared an Air Quality Management Area and we take steps using an Air Quality Action Plan to help improve air quality

-- taking air quality into account when assessing planning applications to ensure that new developments, such as new roads or factories, do not make air quality worse or that new houses are not built where air quality is already poor.
-Air quality supplementary planning guidance is being produced to assist developers and achieve sustainable regeneration, such as recommending electric vehicle charging points and low emission boilers
+- taking air quality into account when assessing planning applications to ensure that new developments, such as new roads, houses or factories, do not make air quality worse.
+Air quality supplementary planning guidance is available to assist developers and achieve sustainable regeneration, such as recommending electric vehicle charging points and low emission boilers

 Sandwell is an area that historically had poor air quality due to industrial emissions.
 This is less so now due to cleaner technology and the closure of many traditional heavy industrial premises.

 However, the main air quality issue now is traffic pollution due to high traffic volume, congestion and many households close to the road network.
 Also, the busy motorway network runs through the heart of Sandwell and we are the only West Midland authority which shares all of its boundaries with other urbanised authorities within the conurbation.

 Not surprisingly, therefore, the whole of Sandwell has been declared as an Air Quality Management Area due to likely exceedances of the Air Quality Objective for Nitrogen Dioxide of 40 microgrammes per cubic metre (ug/m3).
 An Action Plan is in place and we are working to improve the situation.